 When you need a divorce lawyer who can handle complex financial issues and property division questions, it is essential to choose an attorney with solid professional experience handling tough divorce cases.
-The team at the Ewing Law Group has more than 30 combined years of experience handling difficult divorce cases in the greater Sacramento area.
+The team at the Ewing Law Group, PC has more than 30 combined years of experience handling difficult divorce cases in the greater Sacramento area.
 We believe in individualized, responsive, and affordable legal counsel for every client we represent.

-As your divorce attorneys, the team at Ewing Law Group will help you understand California’s community property laws as they will pertain to your divorce so you can approach the property division issue with greater confidence.
+As your divorce attorneys, the team at Ewing Law Group, PC will help you understand California’s community property laws as they will pertain to your divorce so you can approach the property division issue with greater confidence.
 Our team will stay in close contact with you throughout your divorce proceedings and help to ensure a fair outcome when it comes to your property division, whether you litigate or mediate your divorce.

 When property division is left up to a judge, California’s community property laws will determine the property, assets, and debts each spouse receives in divorce.
 “Community property” applies to any property or assets a couple obtained while married, as well as jointly held accounts to which both spouses contributed.
 Some of the properties and assets that will likely qualify as community property in a Sacramento divorce include:

 ● The marital home the couple lived in and purchased together while married.

 ● A business the married couple started and operated together while married.

 ● Vehicles and other expensive items the couple purchased while married.

 ● Credit card debt and other unsecured debts on accounts held in both spouses’ names.